jixiuf/helm-etags-plus/readme.md

         (add-hook 'helm-etags-plus-before-jump-hook 'bm-bookmark-add)
         ;;or
         (add-hook 'helm-etags-plus-before-jump-hook '(lambda()(bm-bookmark-add nil nil t)))
+        ;Auto remove bookmark after jump to it by bm-next or bm-previous

- then use bm-previous bm-next
+ then use bm-previous bm-next to jump

-##   Integrating with  etags-table.el
+##   Integration with etags-table.el

     (require 'etags-table)
     (setq etags-table-alist